 A shield enhancement bonus stacks with other kinds of bonuses to AC, but not with other shield enhancement bonuses.
 If two different sources of shield enhancement bonus are available, only the highest available bonus may be used.A Shield Enhancement Bonus only provides a bonus to Armor Class.
 It has no effect on the shield's other attributes, such as Armor Check Penalty, Max Dex, etc.

-- A training bonus is a bonus type applied to a skill check.
-Training bonuses typically come from either a class feature or a racial trait.
+- Training bonuses are typically gained through either a class feature or a racial trait.
+Training bonuses can apply to nearly any element of a character.
 Training bonuses do not stack with themselves; instead, only the highest available training bonus is applied to a given particular skill.
-You can have multiple training bonuses, as long as they each apply to different skills.
-Only where the same bonus type is being applied to the same skill must you pick the highest available.
+You can have multiple training bonuses, as long as they each apply to different elements of your character.
+Only where the same bonus type is being applied to the same element must you pick the highest available.

-- Training bonuses can also sometimes apply only to a single skill use within a given skill.
+- Training bonuses can also sometimes apply only to a specific skill-use within a given skill.
 A common example of this is Initiative, which is a skill use of the Movement skill.
-Just be aware that these bonuses still do not stack.
+Just be aware that these training bonuses still do not stack.
 The highest bonus available is used where ever it is applicable, but the bonuses are NEVER added together.

 - AKA: Concentration Check, Concentration

 - Caster check is a general term used to describe making a skill check in order to use a magic spell to 'do something' against a bad guy.
 This can be wrestling your magical effect through a monster's spell resistance, using a grease spell to disarm an orc, or making tentacles do... stuff... to a whole roomful of demons.

 - This is mechanically similar to a Concentration Check.

 - Some feats, such as Combat Casting (Feat) and Spell Penetration (Feat), can be selected to improve your caster checks in certain situations.